Keerthana-DS-ghub/AI-Powered-RAG-Assistant-Using-LangChain-and-Gradio/README.md

-#🧠 AI RAG Assistant using LangChain
+# AI-Powered RAG Assistant Using LangChain and Gradio

 This project demonstrates how to build a Retrieval-Augmented Generation (RAG) application using LangChain, IBM WatsonX, and Gradio.
 The project was completed as part of Coursera's "Generative AI Applications with RAG and LangChain" course.